chestermerelaketemperature/Temperature-Reader/README.md

 3.)
 You can now open this project in the Arduino IDE.

 ## Contributing
-This project follows Ardunio's and Google's C++ code standards
+This project follows Ardunio's and Google's C++ code standards, and we use a double tab/4 space indentation.

 https://www.arduino.cc/en/Reference/StyleGuide